Skip to main content

 • it is not the same thing as the built-in browser or web-fetch policy

-Built-In Browser Shape
+Built-In Browse Shape

 [tools.browser]